Department of Theatre, Dance, & Arts Administration

 Language in regards to sexuality and Gender

 The power of language to shape our perceptions of other people is immense.
 Thoughtful use of terms in regards to sexuality and gender can have a significant impact on demystifying many misperceptions.
 Furthermore, many people refrain from talking about sexual orientation and gender identity because it feels taboo or they're afraid of saying the wrong thing.
 This glossary was written to help provide the words and meanings to facilitate conversation.
 This is a list of working definitions and should be a place to start.
 This vocabulary continues to evolve and there is not universal agreement about the definitions of many terms.
-The most important thing is that you respect how a person chooses to self-define or identify.
+The most important thing is respect for how any person chooses to identify.

 Ally In the LGBT context, a person who supports and honors sexual and gender diversity; acts accordingly to challenge homophobic, heterosexist, and transphobic remarks and behaviors; and is willing to explore and understand these forms of bias within oneself.